-We encourage you to carefully consider the differences between brokerage and investment advisory services, particularly in terms of our obligations to you, the services provided and the costs of these services.
+We encourage you to carefully consider the differences between brokerage and investment advisory services, particularly in terms of our obligations to you, the services provided, and the costs of these services.
 You should consider your existing and anticipated level of trading activity in connection with any determination of which account type is right for you.
 The disclosure documents for our investment advisory services, which are available upon request, provide additional information, including disclosure of conflicts.

-If you have additional questions please contact a member of your Morgan Stanley team.
+If you have additional questions please contact your Financial Advisor or the Branch Office Manager at your Morgan Stanley branch office.